-The average 30-year fixed-rate mortgage loan in California currently has an interest rate of about 3.6%.
-The interest rates for 20-year loans are slightly lower, averaging about 3.5%.
-Interest rates for both of these loan types have been holding steady recently, but the interest rates for 15-year fixed-rate loans have dropped dramatically over the past few months and now average about 2.85%.
+The average 30-year fixed-rate mortgage loan in California currently has an interest rate of about 3.06%.
+The interest rates for 20-year loans are slightly higher, averaging about 3.17%.
+Interest rates for both of these loan types have been holding steady recently, but the interest rates for 15-year fixed-rate loans have dropped dramatically over the past few months and now average about 2.74%.

 The most significant recent rate drop was on adjustable-rate mortgages.
-The average interest rates for 7/1 or 5/1 ARM loans are about 3.0% currently, or just under that.
+The average interest rates for 7/1 or 5/1 ARM loans are about 3.56% and 3.05% respectively.
 Those rates were much higher just a few months ago.
 It’s important to keep in mind, though, that all of these rates assume a 20% down payment and a credit score of 740 or higher.
 Your exact rate will vary by lender, the type and size of the loan, and your creditworthiness.

 Most and least expensive places to live in California